mui/material-ui/docs/data/material/experimental-api/theme-css-variables/migration.md

 Save the file and start the development server, your application should be able to run without crashing.

-If you inspect the page, you will see the generated CSS variables in the stylesheet and Material UI components start to consume the variables.
+If you inspect the page, you will see the generated CSS variables in the stylesheet.
+Material UI components that render inside the new provider will automatically use the theme CSS variables.

 ## 2. Remove the toggle mode logic